chadl76/scrum_demo_ruby_apis/README.md

 ## Getting started

-Have a look over all the files
+Have a look over all the files:

-- `env.rb` is used to store the ENV variable for the API key as a constant.
+- [Figaro](https://github.com/laserlemon/figaro) is used to store the ENV variable for the API key.
-- `.gitignore` shows how to remove the `env.rb` from the Git repo
+- `.gitignore` shows how to remove the API key and `data/` folder from the Git repo
 - `data/` is where JSON files are saved
 - `nyt_api.rb` is the API wrapper class
 - `example.rb` runs the demo